-It is the goal of Camelback Bible Church that we would always be a family on a mission for the glory of God, extending the love of Christ to all people, for the renewal of all things.
-Our response to God’s blessings through our financial stewardship enables the church to fulfill this mission; may we give joyfully toward this mission and see, like the church in Acts, a multitude of people added to our number each day!
+Our goal is to be a family on a mission for the glory of God, extending the love of Christ to all people, for the renewal of all things.
+Our response to God’s blessings through our financial stewardship enables the church to fulfill this mission.
+Let’s give joyfully toward this mission and see, like the church in Acts, a multitude of people added to our number each day!

 Thanks be to God for His gift that is too wonderful for words. –2 Corinthians 9:15

 Amazon will donate .5% of the price of your eligible purchases through Amazon Smile.
 To get started go to smile.amazon.com and use your regular Amazon username and password to log in.
 You will then be prompted to choose a charity.
 Type Camelback Bible Church into the search field, then start shopping.
 Please note you must log in through smile.amazon.com each time for the donation to take effect.

 God is the creator (Gen 1:1) the sole ruler and Lord over all creation.
 He controls all things in this world, the whole creation (Psalm 50:12).
 Nothing that we do takes away from God’s overruling presence throughout all of creation.
 It is His to create, protect, and use for His glory.
 Whenever we use the resources of the world, we use the resources of God’s world.
 That also means that “the silver is mine and the gold is mine” (Haggai 2:8).
 When we look at our own lives and resources, we tend to forget God’s sovereign ownership of creation.
 We expect Him to care for us as if He owes us something.